stephengold/Libbulletjme/README.md

 I am grateful to Pavly Gerges for helping me test the armhf native library.

-I am grateful to Yanis Boudiaf for many helpful suggestions.
+I am grateful to Yanis Boudiaf and "qwq" for many helpful suggestions.

 I'm also grateful to my dear Holly, for keeping me sane.